Interstate Highway System: Impact and reception

-The Interstate Highway System also dramatically affected American culture, causing cars to become central to the American identity, and essential for living.
+The Interstate Highway System also dramatically affected American culture, contributing to cars becoming more central to the American identity.
 Before, driving was considered an excursion that required some amount of skill and could have some chance of unpredictability.
-With the standardization of signs, road widths and rules, these unpredictabilities became a thing of the past.
+With the standardization of signs, road widths and rules, certain unpredictabilities lessened.
 Justin Fox wrote, "By making road more reliable and by making Americans more reliant on them, they took away most of the adventure and romance associated with driving."